 Doris Lessing, a literary lioness, died on the 17th of November (yesterday) at age 94.
-Known for her strong, independent female characters, she was branded a feminist – a term she wasn’t particularly fond of because it pigeonholed her as an author — though she wrote about many other themes – racism, colonialism, independence, sex, etc.
+Known for her strong, independent female characters, she was branded a feminist — a term she wasn’t particularly fond of because it pigeonholed her as an author when she wrote about many other themes like racism, colonialism, independence, sex, etc.

-She wasn’t perfect – abandoning her marriage and children to pursue a free life, controversially speaking out about communism, 9/11, etc. But, her fierce intelligence and her prolific authorial output won her admirers among both her fellow writers and generations of readers.
+She wasn’t perfect, having abandoned her marriage and children to pursue a free life, controversially speaking out about communism, 9/11, etc. But her fierce intelligence and her prolific authorial output won her many admirers among both her fellow writers and generations of readers.

 As Margaret Atwood said, in a lovely tribute in The Guardian:

 Wonderful Doris Lessing has died.
 You never expect such rock-solid features of the literary landscape to simply vanish.
 It’s a shock.

 My own introduction to Lessing was through The Golden Notebook.
 Like many reading women in their 20s, I was advised of its seminal nature.
 I found it difficult at the time and went back to her first novel, The Grass is Singing, instead, which is still my all-time favorite of hers.
 After turning 40, though, I returned to the former and found a new sensibility with which to appreciate it better.
 As Lessing had noted in some interview:

 …..remember that the book which bores you at 20 or 30 may open doors for you at 40 or 50 — and vice versa.